-In 1970, the United States Congress and President Richard Nixon created the Occupational Safety and Health Administration (OSHA), a national public health agency dedicated to the basic proposition that no worker should have to choose between their life and their job.
+In 1970, the United States Congress and President Richard Nixon passed the Occupational Safety and Health Act, or OSH Act of 1970, creating the Occupational Safety and Health Administration (OSHA), a national public health agency dedicated to the basic proposition that no worker should have to choose between their life and their job.

-Passed with bipartisan support, the creation of OSHA was a historic moment of cooperative national reform.
-The OSHA law makes it clear the right to a safe workplace is a basic human right.
+Passed with bipartisan support, the creation of the OSH Act of 1970 was a historic moment of cooperative national reform.
+The OSHA Act makes it clear the right to a safe workplace is a basic human right.
 Since OSHA's first day on the job, the agency has delivered remarkable progress for our nation.
 Workplace injuries, illnesses and deaths have fallen dramatically.
 Together with state partners, OSHA has tackled deadly safety hazards and health risks.
 The organization has established common sense standards and enforced the law against those who put workers at risk.
 The standards, enforcement actions, compliance assistance and cooperative programs have saved thousands of lives and prevented countless injuries and illnesses.

-OSHA is not just concerned with work related deaths; instead OSHA oversees all aspects of worker health and safety.
-This includes work related accidents and illnesses.
+OSHA also oversees all aspects of worker health and safety including work-related accidents and illnesses.
 For example, OSHA has established rules to help prevent workers from being exposed to environments which could cause physical injury or illness.

 Take a look at the following list to get a sense of the most common workplace violations.